 The Center's annual conferences are known for bringing together speakers from diverse careers to think in public about the most important issues of our time.
 Previous conferences have explored the economic crisis, education, surveillance, and privacy.
-In conjuction with the conference, the center sponsors an annual student competition and a debate.
-More information on the upcoming 2016 Conference, "REAL TALK," below.
+In conjuction with the conference, the center sponsors an annual student competition and a student debate.

 Thursday, March 30, 2017 – Saturday, April 1, 2017

 “Learning From the West African Ebola Epidemic”What is the most important thing we should do to mitigate the outbreak of pathogenic diseases like Ebola?

 REAL TALK: Difficult Questions about Race, Sex and ReligionOctober 20-21, 2016

 Race, Sex, and Religion on Campus